 Senior Vice President

-CalTier is a FinTech company changing the way people around the world invest into real estate and other alternative asset classes.
+CalTier is a FinTech company changing how people around the world invest in real estate and other alternative asset classes.
 CalTier’s Fund is focused on bringing institutional-grade multi-family real estate investments to the everyday investor and removing the complicated barriers that have existed for years.

-We believe that everyone should have access to these types of investments regardless of wealth level, experience, skill or location.
-Our first fund currently has 8 assets totaling 1,200 doors and is growing.
+We believe that everyone should have access to these types of investments regardless of wealth level, experience, skill, or location.
+Our first Fund currently has eight assets totaling 1,200 doors and is growing.
 Anyone over the age of 18 can invest starting with as little as $500 directly from your computer, tablet, or smartphone.

-Together with Alto IRA, we also offer the “no-cost” self-directed IRA, which provides a tax-efficient mechanism for investing into real estate and other alternative asset classes.
+Together with Alto IRA, we also offer the “no-cost” self-directed IRA, which provides a tax-efficient mechanism for investing in real estate and other alternative asset classes.